josephspurrier/surfstack-mongodb/README.md

 ?>
 ```

-Run the file and you will have a new record in your database.
+When you execute index.php, you'll add a new record to the database, retrieve
+it, and then delete it.